wjakob/nanobind/docs/ndarray.rst

    representing the `DLPack <https://github.com/dmlc/dlpack>`__ metadata.

-Note that shape and order annotations like :cpp:class:`nb::shape <shape>` and :cpp:class:`nb::c_contig <c_contig>` enter into the docstring, but nanobind won't spend time on additional checks.
-It trusts that your method returns what it declares.
+When returning arrays, nanobind will not perform implicit conversions.
+Shape and order annotations like :cpp:class:`nb::shape <shape>`, :cpp:class:`nb::ndim
+<ndim>`, :cpp:class:`nb::c_contig <c_contig>`, and :cpp:class:`nb::f_contig
+<f_contig>`, are shown in the docstring, but nanobind won't check that they are
+actually satisfied.
+It will never convert an incompatible result into the right format.

 Furthermore, non-CPU ndarrays must be explicitly indicate the device type and device ID using special parameters of the :cpp:func:`ndarray()
 <ndarray::ndarray()>` constructor shown below.
 Device types indicated via
 template arguments, e.g., ``nb::ndarray<..., nb::device::cuda>``, are only used